 [Read the Composed piece: Bale’s Wales]

 Despite visiting the ground many times as a fan, I felt that same newbie sense you get when visiting any ground for the first time as a photographer.

-It turned out this was a Getty photographer shooting marketing images for Tottenham, and had only been to the ground once before himself.
+It turned out this was a Getty photographer shooting marketing images for Tottenham who had only been to the ground once before himself.
 I was led along the back of the stand to another dark blue wooden door.

 Inside this one was a largish room already crammed full with photographers and equipment.
 A few people looked up.
 At my usual grounds there are familiar faces and you say hello once or twice.
 Here there was nobody.
 A few faces I recognised only from the internet, big newspaper or agency togs, people I might follow on Twitter or Instagram.
 Nobody I knew or who might know me.
-In such situations, instinct tells me to keep my head down.
+In such situations, you instinctively keep your head down.

-Stepping out into the stand and heading pitchside felt surreal, more surreal than any other professional ground where I’d photographed before.
-Because this was Spurs, Tottenham Hotspur, my team, the ground I’d visited as a fan more than any other from 1992 to 2012, the stadium I had most memories of, the ground I’d watched on television more than any other.
+Stepping out pitchside felt surreal, more surreal than any other professional ground where I’d photographed before.
+Because this was Spurs, Tottenham Hotspur, my team, the ground I’d visited as a fan more than any other from 1992 to 2012, the stadium I had abundant memories of, the ground I’d watched on television more than any other.